Practice note 4

 20. The Act does not define serious harm so this Practice Note draws on the dictionary definitions from the Australian Concise Oxford English Dictionary and the Shorter Oxford English Dictionary.
 Serious harm may include a hurt, injury or damage that is important, demands consideration, is very considerable, or is significant (and not slight, negligible or incidental).
 In considering the serious harm test, the Tribunal will take into account the following (non-exhaustive) list of considerations:

-20.1 potential harms that alone may not be sufficiently serious to demand consideration may amount to serious harm
+20.1 potential harms that alone may not be sufficiently serious to demand consideration may amount to serious harm when combined or taken together;

-20.2 the psychological and physical health and wellbeing of the patient or another person; however serious harm is not
+20.2 the psychological and physical health and wellbeing of the patient or another person (however serious harm is not necessarily limited to physical or psychological injury);

 20.3 prejudice to the patient’s prospects of successful treatment or recovery;